Raise happy kids that are resilient, responsible, respectful, and kind - with

 one is TALKING about the REAL problem.

-if we GIVE our children
+that if we GIVE our children

 enough trophies, enough A's, and enough praise, they